Alicepinch/bakemyday/TESTING.md

 - To be able to remove any blog comments from blog posts incase they are innapropriate
     - An admin can delete any blog comments on the website by clicking on the relevant post and then clicking on the 'Delete Blog Comment' CTA
 - To be able to add new products to the website
-    - An admin can add any new product by navigating to the 'My Account' in the top right corner and clicking on 'Add Product' in the drop down
+    - An admin can add any new product by navigating to the 'My Acccount in the top right corner and clicking on 'Add Product' in the drop down
 - To be able to view all contact forms that come through the contact page
-    - All contact forms will go through to the owners email address, they can also be viewed in the admin section of the django app
+    - All contact forms will go through to the owner's email address, they can also be viewed in the admin section of the django app

 ## Usability Testing

-Chrome dev tools was used throughout the development of the project to test responsiveness.
+Chrome developer tools was used throughout the development of the project to test responsiveness.
 Responsiveness was tested using Dev Tools for the following devices,

-- Iphone 5
+- iPhone 5
-- Iphone 6/7/8
+- iPhone 6/7/8
-- Iphone 6/7/8 Plus
+- iPhone 6/7/8 Plus
-- Iphone X
+- iPhone X
 - Ipad
 - Ipad Pro
 - Browser Testing

-After development this was also tested on my personal iphone to make sure dev tools was correct.
+After development, this was also tested on my iPhone to make sure the dev tools was correct.

-This has also been tested on the following devides with different screensizes on different browsers.
+This has also been tested on the following devices with different screen sizes on different browsers.

 MacBook Pro 13"
 - Safari